waqassafwanpersonal-hub/game-recommender-system/README.md

 - F1-score
 - Confusion Matrix

-Evaluation is performed by comparing the predicted nearest game’s genre with the actual primary genre.
+Evaluation compares the predicted nearest game’s genre with the actual primary genre.

-> Since this is a recommender system, these metrics are used to demonstrate performance rather than strict classification accuracy.
+> Note: Since this is a recommender system, evaluation metrics are used for performance demonstration rather than strict classification.

 ---

 ## 🖥️ User Interface
-The project includes an interactive interface that allows users to:
+The interactive interface allows users to:
 - Select a preferred game genre
 - Optionally enter a gameplay description
 - Generate recommendations and evaluation results

-All outputs appear only after user interaction.
+All results appear only after user interaction.

 ---

 ## ▶️ How to Run
 ### Google Colab (Recommended)
 1. Open Google Colab
-2. Paste the provided code into a notebook cell
+2. Paste the project code into a notebook cell
 3. Run the cell
-4. Interact with the UI to receive recommendations
+4. Use the UI to interact with the recommender system

 ### Jupyter Notebook
 1. Install dependencies: